GSA/datagov-11ty/posts/2014-04-09-maritime-limits-and-boundaries-of-the-united-states.md

 - ocean
 date: '2014-04-09T13:40:03'
 date_gmt: '2014-04-09T17:40:03'
+excerpt: |-
-excerpt: '<p>NOAA is responsible for depicting on its nautical charts the limits of the 12 nautical mile Territorial Sea, 24 nautical mile Contiguous Zone, and 200 nautical mile Exclusive Economic Zone (EEZ).
-The outer limit of each of these zones is &hellip; <a aria-describedby="post-title-161421" href="https://www.data.gov/ocean/maritime-limits-boundaries-united-states/">Continued</a></p>'
+  NOAA is responsible for depicting on its nautical charts the limits of the 12 nautical mile Territorial Sea, 24 nautical mile Contiguous Zone, and 200 nautical mile Exclusive Economic Zone (EEZ).
+The outer limit of each of these zones is…
 featured_media: 161431
 format: image
 guid: https://www.data.gov/?p=161421